EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destenies/Alchemist.md

 ## Level 10

 Quick thinking: your improvised granades action no longer costs action token.
-You add INT per flux damage dice bonus damage.
+You add INT wounds any time you deal flux damage.